 Once you have received an email notifying you of your admission, set up an appointment to meet with one of the ISSuES certificate advisors (listed above) to plan what courses you will take to complete the program requirements.
 Upon your admission, you will also need to complete a Certificate Declaration Form.
 We will send you that form electronically, and you will then send it on to the Registrar’s office.

-More information about this process is available on the Continuing Students page.
+More information about this process is available on our website.